 Hover for hours in the frozen Arctic World

-Arctic UAV chose the HEF 32 RPAS to be able to perform nature research such as whales, seals and caribou tracking in the North of Canada.
+Arctic UAV chose the HEF 32 Airboxer to be able to perform nature research such as whales, seals and caribou tracking in the North of Canada.

 “Operating Long Range UAV’s in the Arctic is challenging.
 We looked for a long period to find a robust unmanned VTOL UAV solution.
-We are convinced that the HEF 32 RPAS is best available option in the market” says Kirt Ejesiak, Chairman & CEO of Arctic UAV.
+We are convinced that the HEF 32 Airboxer is the best available option in the market” says Kirt Ejesiak, Chairman & CEO of Arctic UAV.

 HEF 32 VTOL UAV in action